kimaina/rdd-map-reduce/play/PLS/PLS0001/README.md

 # PLS0001

+Welcome!
+As part of our recruitment process we invite candidates to complete the task below and send us a pull request when done.

+We look forward to reviewing your submission.

 ### Situation

 Every two months we are given a text file from our accounting department detailing all the loans given out on our networks.

 This needs to be a validated against our internal systems by the tuple of (Network, Product, Month).

 ### Task